peterzukerman/Kanji-Lookup-Tool/README.md

-# CS 126 FinalProject - Peter Zukerman
+# CS 126 Final Project - Peter Zukerman
 • The project will be a openFrameworks application

 • Implement a windowed application